Next: , Previous: , Up: Available Constraints [Contents][Index]

 Cost is constrained to equal a cost computed as a function of Xs and Matrix, namely Matrix[1,X1]+…+Matrix[n,Xn].
 Matrix should be an n*m matrix of integers, represented as a list of lists.

-where Variables is a list of domain variables with finite bounds.
-The variables are constrained to be all different, except those elements that are assigned the value 0.
+where Arguments is a list of integer arguments with finite bounds.
+The arguments are constrained to be all different, except those elements that are assigned the value 0.

 In terms of consistency, all_different_except_0/1 corresponds to all_different/1, and all_distinct_except_0/1 to all_distinct/1.